CORE LEADERSHIP TEAM

 MONIKA KUBIAK YEAR 4 TEACHING ASSISTANT

-LARA KOLAWOLE RECEPTION TEACHING ASSISTANT & OWLS SUPERVISOR
+LARA KOLAWOLE YEAR 1 TEACHING ASSISTANT & OWLS COORDINATOR

 From an early age Lara has loved caring for children.
 She turned her hobby into reality by becoming a trained teacher abroad as well as a busy mother of three children!
 Lara then worked in social and retail sectors in London for many years.
 Five years ago she decided to channel her passion for working with young children by going back into schools.
 She is absolutely delighted to be part of the Belham team working with young minds!